sigfault-byte/LegitURL/README.txt

 This TLS SAN pattern deviates from modern best practices and reveals intent:
 > Not to securely serve users — but to **cloak a network of scam infrastructure.**
-6. Example Use Case
-7. Philosophy Behind the App
-8. Why This App Exists
-9. Contact & License